 a.
 The building design shall present patterns and materials that are visually interesting, creating activity at the street level.
-This is accomplished through the use of a combination of architectural features that change the material, color, relief and texture.
+This may be accomplished through the use of a combination of architectural features that change the material, color, relief and texture.